wp-plugins/zipaddr-jp/readme.txt

 == Changelog ==

+= 1.8 =
+We added the font-size change function of the guidance screen.

 = 1.7 =
 We added the mode which managed the zip code book in your company site.